cife

 • Recognised by almost all universities both in the UK and internationally.
 Subjects are scored on points, with a 7 being the highest grade.

-• The IB Diploma is awarded to students who gain at least 24 points overall, and the highest total that a Diploma Programme student can be awarded is 45 points (7 for each of the six subject-courses, and a maximum of 3 for the ‘core requirement’).
+• The IB Diploma is awarded to students who gain at least 24 points overall, and the highest total that a Diploma Programme student can be awarded is 45 points (7 for each of the six subject-courses, and a maximum of 3 for the Extended Essay and Theory of Knowledge).

 Availability and alternatives